 ■NOTE: Never reuse a lock nut.
-Once a lock nut has been removed, it must be replaced with a new lock nut.
+Once a lock nut axle. www.mymowcleskintstcom

-9. Remove the cap screws and lock nuts securing the A-arms to the frame; then remove the A-arms.
+9. Remove the cap screws and lock nuts securing the Aarms to the frame; then remove the A-arms.

 ■NOTE: If removing the upper right A-arm, it will be necessary to disconnect the brake hose from the A-arm.